Release: InData 2.8 for InDesign CS5–CC2018

 Changes

-will just return the index of that field). - Fixes a long-standing problem where XPress Tags settings like translations and macros were being lost between styled puts.
+• Fixes a long-standing problem where XPress Tags settings like translations and macros were being lost between styled puts.
 Now, when using XPress Tags-styled puts, a translation table or macro can be set with the first record and remain active for all styled puts throughout the entire import.
 This change aligns InData behavior with existing (and long-standing) Xdata behavior.